Aim to give Dunedin people a voice

-Dunedin’s fledgling residents’ association takes another step forward tomorrow evening with its first annual meeting.
+Dunedin’s fledgling residents’ association has taken another step forward, holding its first annual meeting this week.

-The Dunedin Area Residents’ Association (Dara) was incorporated in December, held a special general meeting in March to elect a committee and tomorrow will hold its annual meeting.
+The Dunedin Area Residents’ Association (Dara) was incorporated in December, held a special general meeting in March to elect a committee and held its annual meeting on Friday.

 ‘‘For us, it’s exciting,’’ Dara chairman Jon Visser said.